 Diet and exercise!
 We are back at the same once again.
-Well, mostly any health condition can be improved through the workout and eating the right foods.
-A good lifestyle is half the work done.
+Well, mostly any health condition can improve through a workout and eating the right foods.
+A good lifestyle is half the work complete.
 Certain foods and lifestyle habits can be very powerful in modifying your cholesterol levels and thus improving heart health.
 Let us read them through:

 1. Turmeric for Cholesterol: